Lime expands its ambition to cars

 In an exclusive interview with the Weekend Herald, Lime founder Toby Sun unveiled his hopes to extend the company's new service to cars.

-Pods - which were launched in Seattle late last year - would come to Auckland first before the company looks at introducing them to regional towns.
+Pods — which were launched in Seattle late last year — would come to Auckland first before the company looked at introducing them to regional towns.

-The vehicle, a Fiat, can be unlocked using a smartphone app and QR-Code; the same way its scooters are unlocked.
+The compact vehicle, by Italian car-maker Fiat, can be unlocked using a smartphone app and QR-Code; the same way its scooters are unlocked.

-The first time you use a LimePod, you have to supply your driver's licence details as well as pay a fee.
+The first time you use a LimePod, you have to supply your driver's licence details and pay a fee, which is US$15 ($21.15) in the US.

-The fee is $US15 ($21.15) in the US and the per minute price is 30 to 40c.
 Once applications are completed online, users receive credit to their Lime Wallet.
+Unlocking the vehicle costs US$1 ($1.44) and the per minute price is up to US40c (60c).

 A non-removable key is in the ignition.
 Once you finish your trip, the vehicle auto-locks itself.

 Rides can also be paused, so you won't lose your Pod if you nip into the dairy for some milk.
-Lime covers all insurance costs.

-Drivers have to have held a full licence for at least a year and a clean driving record - which Lime defines as "at minimum, no alcohol or drug-related incidents up to seven years in the past no more than two minor violations in the past three years; and no more than one accident in the past three years.
+Drivers have to have held a full licence for at least a year and a clean driving record — which Lime defines as "at minimum, no alcohol or drug-related incidents in the past seven years, no more than two minor violations in the past three years; and no more than one accident in the past three years".

 "We take a user-centric approach and a lot of people want to take longer trips that might not be a good fit for a scooter.
 So we're piloting the LimePod programme," Sun said.